mwcraig/ccd-as-book/_build/02-04-Combine-bias-images-to-make-master.md

 ## Example 1: cryogenically-cooled camera

-The remained of this section assumes the calibrated bias images are in the folder `example1-reduced` which is created in the previous notebook.
+The remainder of this section assumes the calibrated bias images are in the folder `example1-reduced` which is created in the previous notebook.